teralytics/ansible-hdfs/README.md

 ##### config
 This playbook writes the configuration files.

+#### upgrade
+This playbook upgrades HDFS in a controlled way (applicable only to HA modes).
+This follows a procedure of no downtime that can be summarized as follows:

+1. Prepare rolling upgrade, wait for "Proceed with rolling upgrade" ..1.
+Perform upgrade of active namenode (by means of failover to standby) ..2.
+Failover to newly upgraded namenode, upgrade the second namenode
+2. Perform upgrade of the datanodes in a rolling fashion ..1.
+Stop running datanode (check if running)
+..2.
+Install the new version
+..3.
+Restart it with the new program version (check if running)
+3. Finalize the rolling upgrade

+Be prepared to react to some input made by the playbook specially when dealing with starting and stopping of services.
+If anything goes wrong, and some nodes were already upgraded, run the playbook again setting ```hdfs_upgrade_force``` set to ```True```.
+This process is idempotent.

 ##### user
 This playbook will create a user ```hdfs_user```, generate an ssh-key for it, distribute the key and register all servers in known_hosts file of each other.